admin1

 • Block dust, dirt, and moisture

-• Prevent valve damage that leads to leaks
+• Reduce valve damage that may lead to leaks

-• Maintain a tight seal to stop slow leaks
+• Maintain a stable seal against slow pressure loss

-• Offer better corrosion resistance than plastic covers
+• Offer superior corrosion resistance compared to plastic alternatives

 Cost Savings and Extended Valve Life